eye3/nkit4nodejs/README.md

 - Define precision for float numbers
 - Define format for Date objects
 - Define representation for *true* and *false* values
+- Explicitly define order in which Object keys will be printed to XML text
+- Define type of result: string or node.Buffer

 # Installation